SHAOqzyan/MWISPdbscan/README.md

 # example.py
 Please make sure the example.py file run correctly, and see the DBSCAN results in DBSCANresults path

-You may need to lots of python packages, which are also useless to the DBSCAN.
+You may need to install lots of python packages, which are also useless to the DBSCAN.